Gemini (Macklemore album)

-Gemini (stylized in all caps) is the second solo studio album by American rapper Macklemore.
-It was released on September 22, 2017, via Bendo LLC.
-The first album he released without producer Ryan Lewis since his 2005 solo effort The Language of My World, Gemini is devoid of any political subject matter and just about having a good time.
+Gemini is the second solo studio album by American rapper Macklemore.
+It was released on September 22, 2017, via Bendo & distributed by Warner Music.
+The first album he released without producer Ryan Lewis since his 2005 solo effort The Language of My World, Gemini is devoid of any political subject matter.

 The album was supported by three singles, "Glorious", "Marmalade" and "Good Old Days".
-It received generally positive reviews from critics.
+It received generally mixed reviews from critics.

 Background

 Gemini marks Macklemore's second solo studio album.
 In an interview with Rolling Stone, Macklemore said of the album: "It's not extremely politically motivated or heavily subject- or concept-oriented.
 I think it's mostly the music that I wanted to hear.
 It's the music that I wanted to go get into my car and listen to.
 I wanted it to be fun."
 He told Beats 1 radio host Zane Lowe about his new approach for this album: "I always try to get a different palette of sounds and textures and vibes.
 This album, I was in a good place man.
 There's some darker songs, for sure, but for the most part, if I'm in a happy place and life is good, that's going to be reflected in the music."

 On August 22, 2017, Macklemore unveiled the album's track list and cover art.
 He released a video teaser of the song "Willy Wonka", a collaboration with Offset, on September 8, 2017.
 It features behind-the-scenes footage of the recording process.